 Advancing knowledge and cooperation for a healthy ocean and prosperous society

-Regional Training and Research Center on Ocean Dynamics and Climate
+Regional Training and Research Center on Coastal Contaminant Monitoring and Marine Innovative Technologies

 Covering more than 70 percent of the planet’s surface and containing about 97 percent of its water, the ocean plays a central role in regulating climate by absorbing the greatest amount of solar radiation that reaches the Earth, distributing and transporting heat energy around the globe.

 The Western Pacific is of great significance to global ocean and climate systems.
 For instance, the Indo-Pacific Warm Pool, a large area lying along the path of the global ocean conveyor belt and characterized by a mean sea surface temperature (SST) exceeding 28˚C, is called the ‘heat engine’ of the globe and has a large effect on the climate and monsoon variability for many nations throughout Asia and Africa and also influences remote regions and large scale climate variability and change.

 In response to the increasing demand for enhancing research capacity on ocean dynamics, air-sea interaction and numerical modeling, the Sub-Commission initiated region-wide consultations and technical evaluation In the framework of the “UNESCO/IOC Regional Network of Training and Research Centers on Marine Science”, and established the Regional Training and Research Center on Ocean Dynamic and Climate (RTRC-ODC) at the First Institute of Oceanography (FIO), State Oceanic Administration of China, in light of its widely recognized scientific and technical specialization in ocean dynamics and climate research, especially ocean and climate model development.